jrquadros/learning-crystal/README.md

 # learning-crystal
-List of projetcts to learn crystal language
+List of projects to learn crystal language